We Can Help Open Doors For Your Success

 After consulting with our San Bernardino immigration attorney office, Dora was surprised to learn she might be able to remain in the United States until things cooled down.
 We explained she might qualify for a special temporary visa.
 She would have to provide the government with credible evidence about her story of abuse.

-From time to time programs are created to benefit immigrants from specific countries due to political, social, or economic reasons.
+From time to time programs are created to benefit immigrants from specific countries due to political, social, or economic reasons related to their homelands.

 In July 2008, the United States government implemented a new program to help Iraqi employees of the U.S. obtain visas and U.S. citizenship.
 To qualify, Iraqi immigrants have to prove they worked on behalf of the U.S. for at least one year and face threats due to their assistance to the United States.

 In the following year, a similar program was approved by Congress for Afghan immigrants who assisted the U.S. government and military abroad during certain periods of hostilities.

 However, only a small percentage of visas approved by Congress have been actually issued under the Iraqi and Afghan Translators And Interpreters Program to date.

 The Filipino World War II Veterans Parole Program (FWVP) is the outgrowth of a promise made to Filipino soldiers in 1946.
 The program allows Filipino World War II veterans’ spouses, sons, daughters, brothers, and sisters living abroad, who have approved I-130 family-based petitions to enter the United States while they await for their visas to become available, at which time they can file for permanent resident status.

 Other Permanent Residence Options Through Special Immigration Programs